 Tips for Ensuring Your Knowledge Base Is as Valuable as Possible

 Is your knowledge base working as efficiently as it should?
 Or is it rarely updated and often ignored by employees?

 Here are three key tips for making sure that your knowledge base offers as much value as possible:

-a) Keep it up to date
+1. Keep It up to Date

 If your knowledge base consists of articles that were mainly written years ago by the previous HR manager (or even the one before that), then they almost certainly need updating.

 Even minor changes in procedures should be recorded … because there’s no point sending someone to a knowledge base article and telling them “oh, but it’s a different form layout now, and you’ll need to contact Adam, not Sarah”.